 According to General Municipal Law §6-j, must be used to pay for compensation benefits and other expenses authorized by Article 2 of the Workers' Compensation Law, and for payment of expenses of administering this self-insurance program.
-The reserve may be established by Board action, and is funded by budgetary appropriations and such other funds as may be legally appropriated.
+The reserve may be established by Board action and is funded by budgetary appropriations and such other funds as may be legally appropriated.
 Within sixty days after the end of any fiscal year, excess amounts may either be transferred to another reserve or the excess applied to the appropriations of the next succeeding fiscal year's budget.
+This reserve is accounted for in the General Fund under Restricted Fund Balance.